-How To Correct Errors In Your Credit Report To Qualify For Mortgage
+Errors In Your Credit Report And How It Affects Qualifying For A Mortgage

-This BLOG On How To Correct Errors In Your Credit Report To Qualify For Mortgage Was UPDATED On July 12, 2017
+This BLOG On Errors In Your Credit Report And How It Affects Qualifying For A Mortgage Was UPDATED On June 9th, 2019

 Consumers who filed bankruptcy , all debts that are part of the bankruptcy should be reflected on credit reports.

-- However, there are many cases that credit reporting agencies do not report the discharged debts as part of bankruptcy and the errors in your credit report will affect the mortgage process.
+- However, there are many cases that credit reporting agencies do not report the discharged debts as part of the bankruptcy and the errors in your credit report will affect the mortgage process

 Correcting Errors In Your Credit Report